EDUCATIONAL BENEFITS

 • Official University/College acceptance letter

-• Participate in Simultaneous Membership Program (SMP)
+• Must be able to participate in Simultaneous Membership Program (SMP)

 HOW TO APPLY